 In 2006, when I learned I had celiac disease and could no longer eat AP flour, I started the process of creating gluten-free dough.
 This took a while as at that time there were no off-the-shelf gluten-free all-purpose flour mixes available.
-Learning as I experimented, I mixed many different combinations of flours and starches until I reached this one in about 2007.
-I created a complete video series showing specific directions and procedures from beginning to end which includes how to roll out the dough.
+Learning as I experimented, I mixed many different combinations of flours and starches until I settled on one in about 2007–that one is published in Art of the Pie: The Skills You Need to Make Any Pie You Want.
+I also created a complete video series showing specific directions and procedures from beginning to end which includes how to roll out the dough.
 Using these detailed instructions and techniques, many have had great success with this gluten-free dough for years.

 But times change, so let’s fast forward 15 years.
 Now there are off the shelf gluten-free all-purpose flour mixes and not just one choice, but many.
 This makes it so much easier to put together a dough than in those early days of making sure I had bags of potato starch, corn starch, white rice flour, and tapioca starch.
 Now all I have to do is pretty much open up a bag of gluten-free all-purpose flour and make dough.
 To one who might be considered an “old-timer” in the gluten-free baking world, this truly feels like a luxury!